 Customer segmentation allows for effective business-to-customer relationship management because it will enable businesses to have more flexibility to design a personalized approach based on gathered insights, such as the beliefs, attitudes, and motivations of the customer.
 It will allow enterprises to have defined and relevant targeted interactions with customers through direct and indirect means of communication, such as advertising, promotions based on their interest level, app notifications, emails, direct calls, messages, and more.
 Research from Econsultancy reveals that 93% of companies see an uplift in conversion rates from personalization and Gartner has predicted that in 2020, personalization technology that recognizes customer intent will enable digital businesses to increase profits by up to 15 percent.

 2. Effective Customer Segmentation Decreases Acquisition and Retention Time and Cost

 According to a Statista report for January 2020, Etsy became the second most shopped at an eCommerce site, with Amazon being first, showcasing that niche markets can be powerful competitors and proving the effectiveness of targeted product development and marketing.
 Traditionally, to get to this level of precise marketing and product development, market researchers would lead customer research using surveys; however, customer segmentation can reduce market researchers’ time and effort and deliver information faster.
 The data gained from customer segmentation can determine the needs of customers and those insights can inform the early development stages of product/services and future promotional plans.
-This holistic customer research process plays an important part of a customer’s experience and will help decrease customer acquisition and retention cost by creating a positive brand sentiment by sharing personalized products during outreach.
+This holistic customer research process plays an important part in a customer’s experience and will help decrease customer acquisition and retention costs by creating a positive brand sentiment by sharing personalized products during outreach.
 This advantage is critical during these uncertain times.